-- Disciplinary actions may include, but are not limited to, written reprimands, the imposition of conditions, reassignment, suspension, probation, termination or dismissal. - Implementation of disciplinary action against employees will be handled in accordance with the applicable University policy and procedures, which may include HOOP Policy 44, Faculty Reappointment and Non-Reappointment, HOOP Policy 133, Faculty Termination, HOOP Policy 153, Termination of Appointment: Administrative and Professional and/or HOOP Policy 187, Discipline and Dismissal of Classified Employees. - Implementation of disciplinary action against a student will be handled in accordance with the University student's disciplinary procedures, as outlined in HOOP Policy 186, Student - Providing comprehensive, holistic victim services including medical, counseling and academic support services (e.g., tutoring); - Providing extra time to complete or re-take a class or withdraw from a class without an academic or financial penalty; - Designating an individual specifically trained in providing trauma-informed
+5. Implementation of disciplinary action against a student will be handled in accordance with the University student's disciplinary procedures, as outlined in HOOP Policy 186, Student Conduct and Discipline.
+Both parties will receive equal opportunities in all aspects of the process including notices action against employees will be handled in accordance with the applicable University policy and procedures, which may include HOOP Policy 44, Faculty Reappointment and Non-Reappointment, HOOP Policy 133, Faculty Termination, HOOP Policy 153, Termination of Appointment: Administrative and Professional and/or HOOP Policy 187, Discipline and Dismissal of Classified complete or re-take a class or withdraw from a class without an academic or financial